UvaCsl/HemoCell/doc/user_guide/Case.rst

 - Solidify mechanics: ``target_link_libraries(${EXEC} ${PROJECT_NAME}_solidify_mechanics)``
 - Load-balancing: ``target_link_libraries(${EXEC} ${PROJECT_NAME}_parmetis)``

-This changes the target library of your example to the corresponding libary with the required features enable.
+This changes the target library of your example to the corresponding library with the required features enable.

-Note to enable load-balancing features, the optional dependency ``parmetis`` should be present on the system (see :ref:`from_source`).
+Note to enable load-balancing features, the optional dependency ``Parmetis`` should be present on the system (see :ref:`from_source`).